MARTIMM/gnome-gtk3/docs/content-docs/design.md

     { * }
   ```

-  The `native-gobject()` method is defined in **Gnome::GObject::Object** to return the native object so we can use the gtk_grid_attach as follows.
+  The `get-native-gobject()` method is defined in **Gnome::GObject::Object** to return the native object so we can use the gtk_grid_attach as follows.
+For other types `get-native-gboxed()` is needed.
   ```
   my Gnome::Gtk3::Label $label .= new(:label('my label'));
   my Gnome::Gtk3::Grid $grid .= new;
-  $grid.gtk_grid_attach( $label.native-gobject(), 0, 0, 1, 1);
+  $grid.gtk_grid_attach( $label.get-native-gobject(), 0, 0, 1, 1);
   ```
   However, the signatures of all subroutines are checked against the arguments provided, so it is possible to insert the native object hidden in the object when a perl6 object is noticed.
-So the example becomes more easy;
+So the example becomes more simple;
   ```
   my Gnome::Gtk3::Grid $grid .= new(:empty);
   my Gnome::Gtk3::Label $label .= new(:label('server name'));